Health Systems Economics

 Objectives

-The Master's degree aims to train economists specializing in the evaluation of programs and policies in the field of health and social action, based on a dual competence in health economics and quantitative methods.
+The Master's program aims to train economists specializing in the evaluation of health and social action programs and policies, drawing on dual expertise in health economics and quantitative methods.

 Read more